nightscout/nightscout.github.io/docs/update/update.md

 </br>

+These instructions apply to DIY setup only.
+For [T1Pal](https://t1pal.com/), Nightscout as a service, updates are automatic.
+Contact T1Pal support to request specific features or versions.
 Updating your website to the latest version (see here which is the [current released version](https://github.com/nightscout/cgm-remote-monitor/releases)) is easy with the update tool linked below.

 </br>